Working with wool . . . .

 • For applique, it gives a rustic, imperfect edge (like the bee below).

-• I use it when I want the project to drape nicely (not be stiff), or I want the applique to have a textured, natural look (like the bee), or I want a high-end result.
+• I use it when I want the project to drape nicely (not be stiff), or I want a textured look (like the bee), or I want a high-end result.

 Felted Wool stacked